IELTS Speaking Samples and Answers

 Q. How has education changed in your country in the last 10 years?

 Besides, the syllabus has been amended to make it more modern and useful while teachers went through rigid and comprehensive training sessions to enhance their teaching skills and subject-matter knowledge.
-They have a much friendlier relationship with students, unlike the past, and young students are no longer afraid to talk to teachers regarding their problems.
+They have a much friendlier relationship with students, unlike past, and young students are no longer afraid to talk to teachers regarding their problems.
 I personally see it as a remarkable development.
 Finally, the exam and grading systems have been revamped and more emphasis has been put on developing pupils' soft skills along with their communication and problem-solving skills.

 Q. What changes do you foresee in the next 50 years in your country's education system?

-Answer: "50 years" is a long period and it is so difficult to predict the changes in our education system in such a distant future, especially because of the pace in which technology is advancing.
+Answer: "50 years" is a long period and it is so difficult to predict the changes in our education system in such a distant future, especially because of the pace at which technology is advancing.
 However, I will try.

 Q. What method of learning works best for most students in college in your country?